niekvlessert/audiocodes_syslog_tool/README.md

 This tool has been created to be able to quickly browse through Audiocodes syslog information.
 You can search for calls in a webgui, the information of a call will be displayed in a SIP diagram and it's easy to skip through the call.

 It's using an optimized rsyslog configuration that directly logs to a postgresql database, which uses triggers.
-With this configuration a lot of rsylog data can be handled.
+With this configuration a lot of syslog data can be handled.

 Here's a screenshot: